IntegralDefense/ptauto/README.md

 -----------------------
 ptauto is a collection of scripts for querying PassiveTotal and providing some level of automation.
 If you have a CRITs installation, it can automatically add queried indicators and relate them to the original indicator queried.
 Currently, only pt_query.py is included, which is a tool for querying PT and retrieving WHOIS results.

-This is meant to run on a Linux server (we use Ubuntu)
+This is meant to run on a Linux server (we use Ubuntu).

 Updating and Versioning
 -----------------------